 Modified Accelerated Cost Recovery System (MACRS) is an accelerated tax depreciation method, in use at the time this fact sheet was written, to allocate the cost of an asset for tax purposes and encourage investment in durable goods.
 Machinery, for example, can be fully depreciated in seven years (actually 8 years because only one-half of annual depreciation is recognized in the year of purchase).
-Salvage value is set at zero.
-Therefore, any amount recovered upon disposal after the depreciation period is taxable as regular income.
-The amount received on the same kind which is purchased as a replacement.
+Salvage value is set at zero.7 Therefore, any amount recovered upon disposal after the depreciation period is taxable as regular income.
+The amount received on the sale or trade-in is used to reduce the tax basis of an asset of the same kind which is purchased as a replacement.
 Thus the tax is deferred until the end of the useful life of the replacement asset.
 This also results in a smaller annual tax depreciation expense for the replacement asset.
 The deferral process can be continued indefinitely.

-In the year 2004, Jack and Julie will claim \$28,993 as depreciation expense on their income tax returns.
-If they had used tax depreciation rules to prepare the financial statements, Net Income would have been reported as \$48,907 which is \$6,829 lower than actual Net Income of \$55,736.
-This is a difference of over 12 percent.
-Since the change in Retained Earnings for the year is directly related to Net Income, the use of tax depreciation rules would have caused an overstatement in reported retained earnings of 17.9 percent.
+In the year 2010, James and Dolly will claim \$39,517 as depreciation expense on their income tax returns.
+If they had used tax depreciation rules to prepare the financial statements, Net Farm Income would have been reported as \$94,860 which is \$2,462 lower than actual Net Farm Income of \$97,322.
+Since the change in Retained Earnings for the year is directly related to Net Income, the use of tax depreciation rules would have caused an understatement in reported retained earnings.
+While not a large percentage basis in this year, the results can be dramatically different.